MagaluCloud/magalu/mgc/cli/docs/project/default.md

     --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
 You can use 'yaml', 'json' or 'table'.
 -r, --raw                      Output raw data, without any formatting or coloring
-    --server-url uri           Manually specify the server to use
 ```